Understanding UTM parameters and Google Analytics

 ⭐️ The option to customize UTM parameters is available on paid plans.
 Learn more about our plans and pricing here.

 When Google Analytics Campaign Tracking is enabled, the following default UTM parameters will be automatically added to the end of every link that you share through Buffer:

 - Campaign Name: buffer

-- Campaign Source: twitter.com / facebook.com / linkedin.com / bufferapp.com
+- Campaign Source: x.com or twitter.com / facebook.com / linkedin.com / bufferapp.com

 - Campaign Medium: social

 If you're subscribed to a paid plan, you'll have the added benefit of being able to customize the UTM parameters by clicking Customize Campaign Tracking.